jackbenny/icinga-satellite/README.md

       - ACCEPT_CONFIG=y
       - ACCEPT_COMMANDS=y
       - DISABLE_CONFD=y
+      - LOCAL_TIMEZONE=Europe/Stockholm
 ```

 ## Images

+> **NOTE:** Currently there are some problems with the Alpine image.
+Use the main image
+> instead, tagged *0.n*.

 There are two available images for you to choose from.
 The default one (0.*n*) is based on
-Debian 10, with Icinga2 from Icingas official repository.
+Ubuntu 18.04, with Icinga2 from Icingas official repository.
 The other image (0.*n*-alpine) is
-based on Alpine latest, with Icinga2 from Alpines repository.
-The Alpine image is much
+based on Alpine 3.11, with Icinga2 from Alpines repository.
+From 0.1.1-alpine and up, the Alpine
-smaller in size.
+image is built on the latest Alpine.
+The Alpine image is much smaller in size.

-> **Note:** Version 0.1-alpine uses Alpine 3.11.
-Version 0.1.1-alpine and up uses Alpine
-> latest.